nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 If this technique removes the initial restriction, it is based on a semantic confusion: in the above example, `foo`, `foo[]` and `foo[0]` should not collide.
 This is reflected for instance if you want to access to an HTML form element via `document.getElementsByName()` in the browser: the full name, with the brackets if any, is required.
 However, PHP side, these variants collide.
 We can consider here that PHP requires the developer to adopt special agreements to circumvent the internal limitations that the protocol does not have.

-However, since the raw information can be found in `$_SERVER`, it is possible to create another interface that does not suffer from this defect.
+However, since the raw information can be found in `$_SERVER`, it is possible to create another interface that does not suffer from this.

 Request body
 ------------